epfl-ada/ada-2020-project-milestone-p3-p3_tshtsh_club/README.md

 - [Diabetes prevalence](https://digital.nhs.uk/data-and-information/publications/statistical/quality-and-outcomes-framework-achievement-prevalence-and-exceptions-
 data/quality-and-outcomes-framework-qof-2016-17) from the English National Health Service (NHS): fraction of adults among those registered at a GP practice in England who are affected by type-2 diabetes.
 This data has been collected for year 2015 at ward level.
 - [Earnings by Place of Residence](https://data.london.gov.uk/dataset/earnings-place-residence-borough): gross earnings of employees by place of residence.
-We will only consider the full-time weekly earnings per borough in 2015.
+We only considered the full-time weekly earnings per borough in 2015.
 - [Children poverty](https://data.london.gov.uk/dataset/children-poverty-borough): numbers and percentages of children in poverty for Borough and London Wards (at 31 August each year).
-We will only take into accout the children (dependent children under the age of 20) in child benefit families per borough in 2015.
+We only took into accout the children (dependent children under the age of 20) in child benefit families per borough in 2015.
 - [London Consumer Expenditure Estimates - Detailed Borough Base](https://data.london.gov.uk/dataset/london-consumer-expenditure-estimates-2011-2036): consumer expenditure data to 2036 broken down by London borough.
-We will transform the data concerning food expenditure in percentage of the total expenditure over the year 2015.
+We transformed the data concerning food expenditure in percentage of the total expenditure over the year 2015.
 - [Statistical GIS Boundary Files for London](https://data.london.gov.uk/dataset/statistical-gis-boundary-files-london): geolocalization of London's areas.
-We will use the boundaries of the boroughs as at 2011 for visualization purposes.
+We used the boundaries of the boroughs as at 2011 for visualization purposes.

 ## 5. Methods
-- Visualize the wealth differences between areas based on gross earnings and child poverty.
-- Compute and visualize the proportion of food related expenditure in each borough.
-- Compute the Spearman rank correlation between the proportion of food related expenditure and the wealth across areas.
+- Visualize the average diet of a Londoner.
 - Compute a healthy diet score based on the nutritional properties of each borough’s typical product.
 - Visualize the healthy diet score differences between areas.
+- Compute and visualize the proportion of food related expenditure in each borough.
+- Visualize the wealth differences between areas based on gross earnings and child poverty.
 - Compute the Spearman rank correlation between the food health score and the earnings of employees, the percentage of children in poverty and the percentage of food expenditure.
 - Run a linear regression to predict the food health score from the highest correlated factors found previously and other control variables accounting for demographics and store penetration.
 If a high goodness of fit is obtained regarding the <i>R<sup>2</sup></i> coefficient, it will indicate that these economic factors are representative of the food diet quality.

-## 6. Proposed timeline
+## 6. Timeline
-- 27th of November - 4th of December:  creative extension analysis notebook
+- 27th of November - 4th of December: creative extension analysis
-- 4th of December - 11th of December: creative extension data story/report and video pitch
+- 4th of December - 11th of December: creative extension analysis + individual update of the replication notebook
-- 11th of December - 18th of December: individual update of the replication notebook
+- 11th of December - 18th of December: creative extension plots + data story
+-18th of December - 23rd of December: video pitch

 ## 7. Organization within the team